bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 2. Solve the (typically second order) differential equation from Equation 2 (Newton's second law).
 3. Apply initial conditions (usually position and velocity) to find the constants.

-It turns out this is not the only way to find the equation of motion.
+It turns out this is not the only way to find the equation(s) of motion.
 The next section gives us an alternative that is *sometimes* more convenient to use.

 Lagrangian Mechanics